Silverado Resort and Spa

-The Silverado Resort and Spa is a 1200 acre golf, tennis, and spa resort in Napa County, California, United States.
+The Silverado Resort is a 1200 acre golf, tennis, and spa resort in Napa County, California, United States.
 The venue is named after the Silverado Mine, a quicksilver mine near Mount Saint Helena.
 The resort is the fifth largest employer in Napa County.

 The United States Census Bureau has designated the area surrounding the Silverado Resort as a separate census-designated place (CDP) for statistical purposes.
-The population of the CDP was 1,095 at the 2010 census.
+The population of the CDP was 948 at the 2020 census.

 In October 2017, parts of the resort were damaged by wildfires; flames arrived hours after the conclusion of the Safeway Open.

 The Country Club

-The resort's centerpiece southern style mansion was built by General John Franklin Miller in the 1860s.
+The resort's centerpiece Southern-style mansion was built by General John Franklin Miller in the 1860s.
 Amfac, Inc. developed the property as a resort in the 1960s and it was purchased by Robert Meyer in 1984 for $20 million.
-He sold it to Isao Okawa in 1989 for $110 million, and after his death it was inherited by his son, Setsuo Okawa; the property was listed for sale by the Okawa family in September 2009.In 2010, professional golfer and businessman Johnny Miller, Rug Doctor Corporation founder Roger Kent, and its CEO Tim Wall assumed ownership of the resort under a partnership agreement named Silverado Resort Investment Group LLC on July 1.
+He sold it to Isao Okawa in 1989 for $110 million, and after his death it was inherited by his son, Setsuo Okawa; the property was listed for sale by the Okawa family in September 2009.
+In 2010, professional golfer and businessman Johnny Miller, Rug Doctor Corporation founder Roger Kent, and its CEO Tim Wall assumed ownership of the resort under a partnership agreement named Silverado Resort Investment Group LLC on July 1.
 Dolce Hotels and Resorts Company was hired by the partnership to manage the resort.
 Miller made several changes to freshen up the two championship courses including lengthening the North Course by 250 yd, widening fairways, repositioning bunkers, and rebuilding tees.
 He also lengthened the club's driving range and added a teaching area to the range.
 The resort was sold to KSL Capital Partners, LLC and Arcade Capital LLC in 2022.

+In addition to two golf courses, the resort hosts a spa, outdoor pool, tennis & pickleball courts, fitness center, bocce courts.